seijimtmt/zukuless-live/README.md

 Be careful because this will overwrite the whole media.

+## Usage

+You can compile and download your NQC/NXC program to the RCX/Scout/Spybotics/NXT bricks via the IR tower or a USB cable, by right-clicking the file icon.

 ## Localization

+Although only English and Japanese are currenty supported, it's easy to add other languages.
+Basically you only need to edit "auto/config" and to add package lists and hooks.

+### Edit auto/config

+Set two variables, LB_CUSTOM_DEFAULT_LANGUAGE and LB_CUSTOM_LANGUAGES.
+The former is used for "lb config", while the latter for including package lists and local hooks for localization.
+You can put multiple values to LB_CUSTOM_LANGUAGES separated by space. e.g.,

+    LB_CUSTOM_DEFAULT_LANGUAGE="ja"
+    LB_CUSTOM_LANGUAGES="ja en"

+Add options to "lb config" for your default language, by using the "ja" case as reference.

+### Add package lists

-Save package-list files in config/package-lists/ with a ".list.chroot.ZZ" suffix, where ZZ is one of the elements defined in ${LB_CUSTOM_LANGUAGES} in auto/config.
+Put localizatoin lists in config/package-lists/ with ".list.chroot.ZZ" suffix, where ZZ is one of the elements you've defined in LB_CUSTOM_LANGUAGES (e.g., foo.list.chroot.ja).

-For example, if you have "config/package-lists/foo.list.chroot.ja", it will be copied to "config/package-lists/foo_l10n-ja.list.chroot" automatically.
+### Add hooks

-Similarly, save local hooks in config/hooks/ with a ".chroot.ZZ" suffix, e.g., "config/hooks/foo.chroot.ja".
+Put localization hooks in config/hooks/ with ".chroot.ZZ" suffix, where ZZ is one of the elements you've defined in LB_CUSTOM_LANGUAGES (e.g., foo.chroot.ja).
-It will be copied to "config/hooks/foo_l10n-ja.chroot" automatically.

-"config/package-lists/*_l10n-*list.chroot" and "config/hooks/*_l10n-*.chroot"
+### Note

+The localization files "*_l10n-ZZ.list.chroot" (in config/package-lists/)
-will be removed by "lb clean".
+and "*_l10n-ZZ.chroot" (in config/hooks/), which are created automatically by "lb config" (just copied from the files you add), will be removed by "lb clean".